philippkarg/FreeRTOS-Tetris/docs/mainpage.md

 - `libsdl2-image-dev` (e.g. `sudo apt install libsdl2-image-dev`)
 - `libsdl2-ttf-dev` (e.g. `sudo apt install libsdl2-ttf-dev`)
 - `libsdl2-mixer-dev` (e.g. `sudo apt install libsdl2-mixer-dev`)

+The project can only be built for Linux in the current configuration.
+For other operating systems, adjust the CMake files.

 ### Compiling
 To compile the project, run the following commands: